Deophius/singin/readme.md

    -> {"success": true}
 ```

-Using GS's port, we can inform it to get the latest notices immediately.
+Using GS's port, we can inform it to get the latest notice immediately.
 This might be useful if
 too much network analysis breaks the network interface configuration and you cannot receive
 notifications at all.
 Because of the implementation, we cannot tell whether the command really took
 effect.
 We can only guarantee that a datagram will be sent.